Neema: A Sukuma Tale of Hope and Healing in Bubiki

 Support Amigos Internacionales

-a screen that says $ 38 on it for Amigos donations
+A screen that says $ 38 on it

 Consider making a donation to Amigos Internacionales, an organization committed to transforming lives in communities like Bubiki.
 Your contribution can help fund vital community development projects, health initiatives, and educational programs.
 To donate and help continue the work that has supported individuals like Neema, visit Amigos Internacionales.
 Your generosity can create ripples of positive change, reaching far beyond a single contribution.